-Gisborne is located 54 kilometres north-west of Melbourne and is the closest to Melbourne of the Macedon Ranges Shire towns.
+Gisborne is located 54 kilometres north-west of Melbourne.
 The train station and nearby Calder Freeway provide easy access to Melbourne and the Airport, located 45 minutes and 30 minutes away by car respectively.

 The town’s many open spaces are connected with pathways that follow Jacksons Creek, suitable for cycling or walking.
-The town’s botanic gardens are located among these open spaces and have a more contemporary design and includes many New Zealand native plants.
-Exotic treed avenues form major entrances to the town from the north and south.
+The town’s botanic gardens are located among these open spaces, and have a more contemporary design and feature many New Zealand native plants.
+Tree-lined avenues form major entrances to the town from the north and south.

 Gisborne is situated within a large valley bordered by cleared agricultural land.
 It is nestled at the foot of the Jacksons Creek escarpment which almost rings the town, and is flanked by Mount Gisborne to the south and the Macedon Ranges to the north.
 These significant backdrops enhance the town’s semi-rural character.